hacss/hacss.github.io/src/webpack-guide.md

 # Webpack Integration Guide

-Hacss is a bit different than other CSS tools (e. g. preprocessors) that you may have used with Webpack in the past.
+Hacss is a bit different than other CSS tools (e.g. preprocessors) that you may have used with Webpack in the past.
 With Hacss, you don't simply author a style sheet in a compile-to-CSS language; rather, the style sheet is entirely generated.